GDSL-UL/san/docs/10-st_analysis.md

 ```r
 # export_summs(lm_m, poisson_m, qpoisson_m1, nb_m1, nb_m2)
 ```
+Note that you may need to install the `huxtable` package.

 #### Model Comparision

 To compare regression models based on different specifications and assumptions, like those reported above, you may want to consider the cross-validation approach used in Chapter 4 [Flows].
-An easy approach if you would like to get a quick sense of model fit, you can look at the correlation between observed and predicted values of the dependent variable.
+An alternative approach if you would like to get a quick sense of model fit is to explore the correlation between observed and predicted values of the dependent variable.
 For our models, we can achieve this by executing:

 ```r